rhthomas/dobby/README.md

 ## Example assembly

-In `examples.h` there are a number of example assembly programs.
+In `examples.c` there are a number of example assembly programs.
 These programs are then stored in an array called `*examples`.
 The examples are then copied into memory when the user presses certain number keys.